Renuk9390/ChatGPTvsGoogleGemini/README.md

 - Not all the content of the novelty-destroying prior art paragraph is relevant when compared with the independent claim of the application.
 Examiners usually match a set of prior art paragraphs to the claims of the application.
 Therefore, an individual one-to-one match of claim and prior art paragraph is not necessarily an effective method in teaching novelty.
   - Researchers (PatentMatch and SearchFormer) suggest that hard distinction in finding novelty-destroying paragraphs or differentiating novel (A) or non-novel (X) paragraphs is slightly better than a random guess or tossing a coin, with 52% and 53% accuracy.

+## Search User Experience on ChatGPT and Gemini

+### i) Forgetfulness of Tasks Mentioned in Prompt by LLMs Over Time

+Obtaining predictions for IPC using GPT and Gemini/BARD:

+- ChatGPT, after continuous examination of 5-6 samples, outputted 4-5 IDs instead of the expected 3 top IDs.
+It is observed that in the free version, ChatGPT might forget the prompt.

+- On the 5th test, Gemini gave a completely irrelevant response and started explaining the claim.
+Similarly, at the 9th and 11th tests, Gemini provided completely unwanted responses.

+- In the 10th test, ChatGPT gave 4-5 IDs instead of the top 3, emphasizing the need to remember the prompt.

+  *This observation hints that frequently reminding LLMs of the prompt in web-based chat versions can lead to better and more efficient responses to user queries.*

+- An earlier version, named Google BARD and used before Feb 08, 2024, was less efficient in terms of speed and capacity to handle text.
+Screenshots or evidence show instances where BARD stated 'text is too long to process.'
+However, Google rebranded BARD to Gemini and released a new version on Feb 08, 2024, which is significantly more efficient than the previous BARD version.

+#### Consistencies in Response with Repeated Examinations:

+There are better and changing responses in ChatGPT when the same examinations are repeated with new chat sessions.
+In contrast, Gemini mostly maintains consistencies with the same response even when the chat sessions change.

+### ii) Speed

+ChatGPT is quicker (average time of no more than 2 seconds per examination) in returning responses compared to Gemini (average 3-5 seconds).

+### iii) Patent Classification

+Hallucination of Google Gemini in terms of predicting patent IPC codes for the application's EP4270403A1 independent claim, such as 'I01J4/02.'
+There is no such 'I' section; this is an example of pure hallucination.

 ## Investigative Findings
+To assess AI frontiers' effectiveness (ChatGPT and Google Gemini), we created a test dataset for artificial examination called ClaimCiteRetrieval.
+We tested these tools for patent classification at various hierarchies and novelty passage retrieval.
+For comparison, we used state-of-the-art embedding methods.
+ChatGPT outperformed all other models in both classification and passage retrieval.
+Our finding also reveal that, retrieval accuracies are even lower than the probability of tossing a coin to select correct paragraphs.
+This fact is evident and supported by the results in Tables 2 and 3.
+Matching or distinguishing between cited and non-cited paragraphs within a given document remains a challenging task for Language Models (LLMs).
+It is clear that LLMs have a significant distance to cover in this regard, without fine-tuning them for retrieval tasks, reaching the mental ability of real examiners for the same task seems like a substantial hurdle.

 Our investigation reveals the importance of referring to search opinions for every citation of search reports.
 It is crucial to only match effective features or selectively train models so that DL or LLMS models can be trained without any bias or mixed opinions.